October 10, 2022

 After my coffee break, it was mostly gentle walking through the wet Galician countryside.
 I caught up to Nicki (the German medical student from a few days ago) walking with a redheaded Dutch guy who’d stayed at the same albergue as me last night.

 As noon approached, my stomach was grumbling with a fervor.
-My mid morning snack of a carrot and three cookies was no longer holding me over.
+My mid-morning snack of a carrot and three cookies was no longer holding me over.
 (Hey, don’t judge me.
 At least I ate the carrot, and wasn’t running on 100% sugar.)

-The one interesting outlier on this dull walk was a green metal pedestrian bridge near a roundabout.
+The one interesting outlier on this dull walk into town was a green metal pedestrian bridge near a roundabout.
 It took me over one of the busier roads instead of forcing me to leap across busy traffic like a game of Frogger.

 Are you open?